 Instructions

 Transfer the cooked ribs to a rimmed baking sheet.
 Baste them with the pan juices, then briefly broil them to brown and crisp them up.
 That's it!
-Dinner is ready.
+Dinner is served.

-Using smoked salt and smoked paprika in this recipe is a must.
-They both impart a subtle but wonderful smoky flavor to the ribs.
-They really do greatly enhance this dish.
+- Using smoked salt and smoked paprika in this recipe is a must.
+They both impart a subtle but wonderful smoky flavor to the ribs and greatly enhance their flavor.
+You can buy smoked salt on Amazon.
+Smoked paprika is available on Amazon and in most supermarkets.

-You can try cooking them on HIGH for 3-4 hours.
-But it won't be the same.
-It's best to make this recipe on a day when you have the time to cook them on LOW for the full six hours.
+- You can't cook these ribs quickly.
+If you do, the meat would be tough and chewy.
+Slow cooking makes them tender and brings out their beefy flavor.
+You can cook the ribs on HIGH for 3-4 hours, but it won't be the same.
+It's best to make this recipe on a day when you have the time to cook the ribs on LOW for the full six hours.

 Recipe Card